-This course combines professional field experience as a member of an organization with classroom topics and principles of Information Systems.
-In addition to the work experience, the student will also participate in a seminar program discussing the relationship of previous course work to actual operations in industry.
+This course combines professional field experience as a member of an organization with classroom topics and principles of information systems.
+In addition to the work experience, the student also will participate in a seminar program discussing the relationship of previous course work to actual operations in industry.
 Variable credit.